gning/trans-tg-bot/README.md

 ## Security Notes

 - Never commit your `.env` file to version control
-- The bot is configured to bypass content filtering with Gemini's safety settings, but be aware of potential misuse
+- The bot is configured to bypass all content filtering with Gemini's safety settings, including:
+  - Civic Integrity content: The bot will translate text related to elections, civic processes, etc.
+  - Harassment, hate speech, sexually explicit, and dangerous content
+- Be aware of potential misuse and ensure compliance with applicable laws when using the bot
+- You are responsible for how the bot is used and any content it processes or generates

 ## Customization